anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 The following pertains to the context of Cloud Infrastructure Resources, Capabilities and Performance Measurements (PMs) as discussed within this chapter.

-<b>Exposed:</b> Refers to any object (e.g., resource discovery/configuration/consumption, platform telemetry, Interface, etc.) that exists in or pertains to, the domain of the Cloud Infrastructure and is made visible (aka “Exposed”) to a workload.
+**Exposed:** Refers to any object (e.g., resource discovery/configuration/consumption, platform telemetry, Interface, etc.) that exists in or pertains to, the domain of the Cloud Infrastructure and is made visible (aka “Exposed”) to a workload.
 When an object is exposed to a given workload, the scope of visibility within a given workload is at the discretion of the specific workload’s designer.
 From an Infra perspective, the Infra-resident object is simply being exposed to one or more virtual environments (i.e. Workloads).
 It is then the responsibility of the kernel or supervisor/executive within the VM to control how, when and where the object is further exposed within the VM, with regard to permissions, security, etc. As the object(s) originate with the Infra, they are by definition visible within that domain.

-<b>Internal:</b> Effectively the opposite of Exposed; objects Internal to the Cloud Infrastructure, which are exclusively available for use by the Cloud Infrastructure and components within the Cloud Infrastructure.
+**Internal:** Effectively the opposite of Exposed; objects Internal to the Cloud Infrastructure, which are exclusively available for use by the Cloud Infrastructure and components within the Cloud Infrastructure.

 <p align="center"><img src="../figures/Exposed_vs_Internal_Diagram.png" alt="Exposed vs. Internal Scope" title="Exposed vs. Internal Scope" width="65%"/></p>
 <p align="center"><b>Figure 4-1:</b> Exposed vs. Internal Scope</p>